Slip And Fall Injury Claims Vs Premises Liability Injury Claims: What You Need To Know Before Buying

 Slip and fall injury claims and premises liability injury claims are two types of personal injury claims based on the same set of facts.
 The main difference lies in the amount of liability that can be claimed by the injured party.
 Both types of claims are complex and the outcome of any claim depends on the facts of the case.

-Read More: Alabama Slip And Fall Laws?
+Read More: How Much For A Slip And Fall Settlement?

 What is a slip and fall injury claim?